 Miss Piggy from The Muppet Show is an obvious one.
 Rather animesque in that, though she often randomly attacks everyone over any minor thing, the one who she is really most likely to Falcon Punch across the room is her "Kermie".

-Also happens in "Terminal Leave", where a (female) officer is apparently being targeted by terrorists.
+In "Terminal Leave", a female officer is apparently being targeted by terrorists.
 The would-be killer turns out to be the neighbor with whom her husband had an affair while she was deployed.

 Chris Keller in Oz over Beecher.
 He kills every guy that Beecher sleeps with and the guy who murdered Beecher's father, has Beecher murder Schillinger unknowingly, acts overly aggressive with him at times, on two occasions has knocked him out with a blow to the head when Beecher goes against his wishes and later handcuffs him to a chair away from other people where he forces a kiss on him, and finally murders the Aryans so that they don't pose a threat to him or Beecher anymore.

 As well as Ryan over Dr. Nathan.
 After she helped him through cancer, he immediately divorces his wife.
 Later, he forced a kiss on her, paid a fellow inmate to steal her stethoscope, and when she started ignoring him, had his brother Cyril kill her husband.
 After she was raped, he very quickly murdered the man that did it.
 It was even said outright that his love for her was more of an unhealthy obsession.
 However, Dr. Nathan actually falls for him in the end.